zang-cloud/zang-node/README.md

 zang-node
 ==========

-This Node.js library is an open source tool built to simplify interaction with the [Zang](http://www.zang.io) telephony platform.
-Zang makes adding voice and SMS to applications fun and easy.
+This Node.js library is an open source tool built to simplify interaction with the [Avaya CPaaS](http://www.zang.io) telephony platform.
+Avaya CPaaS makes adding voice and SMS to applications fun and easy.

-For more information about Zang, please visit: [Zang Cloud](https://www.zang.io/products/cloud)
+For more information about Avaya CPaaS, please visit: [Avaya OneCloud™️ CPaaS ](https://www.zang.io/products/cloud)

-To read the official documentation visit [Zang Docs](http://docs.zang.io/aspx/docs)
+To read the official documentation visit [Avaya CPaaS Docs](http://docs.zang.io/aspx/docs)

 ---